xpert13/Creality-K1/README.md

 After changes in printer.cfg you need to exclude 4 mm from printing bed area in a slicer.
 For OrcaSlicer you need to change "Excluded bed area" param to `0x0, 220x0, 220x4, 0x4`.
 Also you need to calibrate [extruder rotation distance](https://3dua.info/tutorials/article/7-kalibrovka-ekstrudera-na-prodavleniy-plastik-klipper/).

+## Bed size

+For proper work you need to limit size of bed in your slicer to 212 (for Y).
+The best way is to exclude bed area in the OrcaSlicer and set value: "0x212, 220x212, 220x220, 0x220"

 ## Known issues

 ### Selfcheck error: